BOND REPORT: Treasury Yields Rise After Comey Delivers Senate Testimony

 ADVERTISEMENT

-The Senate is investigating President Donald Trump's firing of Comey as the agency investigating possible Russian interference in the U.S. presidential election in 2016.
+The Senate is investigating President Donald Trump's firing of Comey after the bureau inquired into possible Russian interference in the U.S. presidential election in 2016.

 Yields rose in overnight sessions as traders took the opportunity to sell at relatively rich levels after having fallen to its lowest since Nov.
 10 on last Friday.
 They said the proximity of Treasury auctions next week to the Federal Reserve's policy meeting on June 13 and June 14, where a rate increase is expected, could encourage a selloff of U.S. government paper.